GlobalBatchMgr Class

 You may override this behavior by supplying a value for SSLAcceptServerCert.
 If the certificate supplied in SSLAcceptServerCert is the same as the certificate presented by the server, then the server certificate is accepted unconditionally, and the connection will continue normally.

-Please note that this functionality is provided only for cases where you otherwise know that you are communicating with the right server.
+Note: This functionality is provided only for cases in which you otherwise know that you are communicating with the right server.
 If used improperly, this property may create a security breach.
 Use it at your own risk.

 Syntax